 Who Is Most at Risk for Sudden Cardiac Arrest?

 As with heart attacks, SCA can be triggered by coronary heart disease.
 In fact, a heart attack can immediately trigger cardiac arrest.
 This is yet another reason why there’s so much confusion between the two conditions.
-Anyone living with heart disease is at an elevated risk for both conditions, and many of the same risk factors—like smoking, high blood pressure, and obesity—apply.
+Anyone living with heart disease is at an elevated risk for both conditions, and many of the same risk factors apply, including smoking, high blood pressure, and obesity.

 People with certain heart abnormalities are also at an elevated risk.
 These abnormalities include an enlarged heart, irregular heart valves, and electrical impulse problems.
 In these cases, a doctor may recommend a defibrillation device like an implantable cardioverter defibrillator (ICD) to combat the risk of cardiac arrest.